Here’s Why Wendy’s Is the Only Fast Food Chain with Baked Potatoes

 We now know why “fat is bad” is just one of many myths about fat you need to stop believing, but baked potatoes are still a virtuous choice when you’re surrounded by fattier, saltier options.
 A regular baked potato has 270 calories, seven grams each of protein and fiber, and no fat to speak of.
 Ordering one with broccoli and cheese can add some green to your plate, too.
 Even loading a potato with cheese and bacon bits won’t put the 480-calorie side far off from the 420 calories in a medium order of fries, which only have five grams of fiber and six grams of protein.
 Find out if you’re showing signs that you need to eat more protein, here.

 As health-conscious customers have made the push to fast food chains to serve more nutritious choices—most have side salads and apple slices—you’d think a plain baked potato would be a simple no-brainer.
 But for chains emphasizing the “fast” in “fast food,” it’s not that simple.
-Check out these other healthy choices at quick-service chains.
+Here are the healthiest Wendy’s salads, ranked.

 Naturally, the cooking itself would take a lot of planning.
 But there’s also the matter of equipment.
 Fast food restaurants don’t typically have convection ovens, like the ones Wendy’s uses for its famous potatoes.
 Adding one in every location would be a major expense, and most chains just aren’t willing to make the move—especially if Wendy’s already has its grip on the fast-food potato market.